Frequently Asked Questions

 The case against Dr. Gazi had been announced with fanfare in November 2021, linking him to the now-defunct Insys Therapeutics—the pharmaceutical company whose executives were convicted in one of the most high-profile opioid prosecutions in U.S. history.
 Central to Dr. Gazi’s defense, however, was that the law permits, and even encourages, physicians to prescribe medication “off-label” for the advancement of medicine.
 Similarly, the law permits physicians to receive compensation from drug manufacturers to promote their products, typically referred to as “speaker program” fees.

 Health Law Alliance has positioned itself at the forefront of defending healthcare professionals in high-stakes legal battles.
 The firm’s decisive handling of this case suggests that, despite the public condemnation of fentanyl, physicians should not be intimidated against prescribing the medication that they deem most suitable for their patients.
-Health Law Alliance will defend physicians' well-earned professional expertise and judgment against challenge by government regulators.
+Health Law Alliance will defend physicians' professional expertise and judgment against challenge by government regulators.

 For further information, contact us.